Ian Craig (engineer)

-Ian Craig was selected to give the 67th 2018 Bernard Price Memorial Lecture from the South African Institute of Electrical Engineers (SAIEE).
-The title of his lecture was ‘Automatic Control: The Hidden Technology that Modern Society Cannot Live Without.'
+Ian Craig is a South African engineer.
+He was selected to give the 67th 2018 Bernard Price Memorial Lecture from the South African Institute of Electrical Engineers (SAIEE).
+The title of his lecture was Automatic Control: The Hidden Technology that Modern Society Cannot Live Without.

 Academia

-Craig has a BEng degree in Electronic Engineering from the University of Pretoria an S.M. degree from the Massachusetts Institute of Technology, an MBA and Ph.D and from the University of the Witwatersrand.
-In 1995 he became a professor at the University of Pretoria in its Department of Electrical, Electronic and Computer Engineering, as well as head of the Control Systems Group.
+Craig has a BEng degree in Electronic Engineering from the University of Pretoria, an S.M. degree from the Massachusetts Institute of Technology, and an MBA and Ph.D from the University of the Witwatersrand.
+In 1995, he became a professor at the University of Pretoria in its Department of Electrical, Electronic and Computer Engineering, as well as head of the Control Systems Group.

 Publications

-In 2005 Craig became editor-in-chief of Control Engineering Practice.
+In 2005, Craig became editor-in-chief of Control Engineering Practice.
 He has published over 150 papers.

 Board memberships

-In 2011 Craig was appointed President of the International Federation of Automatic Control (IFAC), a position he held until 2014.
+In 2011, Craig was appointed President of the International Federation of Automatic Control (IFAC), a position he held until 2014.
 Three years later he became IFAC Advisor and then chair of its Foundation Board and Publications Committee.
 Craig is a Fellow of the South African Institute of Electrical Engineers and the Society for Automation, Instrumentation, Measurement and Control (SAIMC).